Questions About Us

 BEAR is a 501 (c) 3 non-profit whose mission is to provide hope and help to the abused and neglected children of Harris County and the caseworkers who protect them.
-We serve children in active CPS cases year round through our four major programs: BEAR Necessities, BEAR Graduation Celebration, BEAR Back to School and BEARing Gifts.
+We serve children in active CPS cases year-round through our four major programs: BEAR Necessities, BEAR Back to School, BEARing Gifts, and Heart Gallery Houston.

 What is a BEAR Room?

 Our BEAR Rooms are emergency supply rooms for abused and neglect children in Harris County.
 Often times children are brought into CPS care with soiled clothing and/or no food in their stomachs.
 BEAR Rooms are here to respond to those needs.
 Our staff ensures that each room is fully stocked with formula, diapers, shoes, clothing, snacks, toys and stuffed animals to meet a child’s immediate needs.

 Is BEAR a part of CPS (Child Protective Services)?